 It’s the most wonderful time of the year… and for many of us, also the most expensive.
-Sure, we all want to go to every party in a pretty new outfit and buy our family and friends gifts that will make them smile from ear to ear.
+Sure, we all want to go to every party in a great new outfit and buy our family and friends gifts that will make them smile from ear to ear.
 But to avoid the stack of January credit card statements that make us wince, we need to create a holiday budget — and stick to it.

 We’re not here to lecture you about how much to spend — or not spend.
 However, it is an important time to remember the 50/30/20 rule.
 Check out this article if you’re unfamiliar with it.

 So how does the 50/30/20 rule work?
 Here’s the short version: